auth0/auth0-flutter/auth0_flutter/EXAMPLES.md

     await auth0.webAuthentication(useCredentialsManager: false).login();
 ```

-## Mobile: Authentication API
+## 📱 Authentication API

-> 📱 This feature is mobile-only; the [SPA SDK](https://github.com/auth0/auth0-spa-js) used by auth0_flutter does not include an API client.
+> This feature is mobile-only; the [SPA SDK](https://github.com/auth0/auth0-spa-js) used by auth0_flutter does not include an API client.

 - [Login with database connection](#login-with-database-connection)
 - [Sign up with database connection](#sign-up-with-database-connection)